the-other-mariana/computational-geometry/voronoi/README.md

 we can say that the Beach Line order can be achieved by an inorder traversal of the tree T.

-To search in the tree, we need the sweep line Y level.
+To search in the tree T, we need the sweep line Y level.
 The beach line structure, no matter h, will **remain the same** unless an event happens, no matter h.

 ![image](https://github.com/the-other-mariana/computational-geometry/blob/master/voronoi/res/h-level.png?raw=true) <br />